QidiXu96/Coated-LLM/README.md

 ```
 System: You are an expert in therapy development for Alzheimer's disease and you are trying to decide if the combination of two drugs is
 effective or not to treat or slow the progression of Alzheimer's disease in theory.
 Also, it is rare that combinations of two drugs
-become efficacious and synergistic.
+become efficacious and synergistic in real world.
 As a proficient neurobiologist, use your own knowledge and search for external information if
 necessary.

 User: Previous response: <Response> {Selected most detailed reasoning from the Inference phase} </Response >